JuliaLang/Compat.jl/README.md

 * `Compat.readuntil` with `keep` keyword argument ([#25646])

-* The `isabstract`, `parameter_upper_bound`, `typename` reflection methods were added in Julia 0.6.
-This package re-exports these from the `Compat.TypeUtils` submodule.
-On earlier versions of julia, that module contains the same functions, but operating on the pre-0.6 type system representation.

 * `Compat.invokelatest` supports keywords ([#22646]).

 * `Cmd` elements can be accessed as if the `Cmd` were an array of strings for 0.6 and below ([#21197]).